 While Harare remains his favourite place, the rich culture and values of Namibia and Tanzania rank second for his affections.

 His top moment on tour is having the privilege to witness nine lions bringing down a giraffe – a feat which took almost an hour.

 As father to a teenage daughter, a well-seasoned traveller and experienced guide, the best advice he can offer to any overland traveller is to always take the advice of your guide; and to ask many questions.
 There is no such thing, he says, as silly questions while on an overland trip!

 SAM KADONZVO – Crew

-Sam, who hails from Harare, started in tourism in 1992 with a local company, initially as a day-tour guide, and later leading camping safaris with a pioneering overland company, in Zimbabwe.
+Sam, who comes from Harare, started on safari in 1992 with a local company, initially as a day-tour guide, and later leading camping safaris with a pioneering overland company in Zimbabwe.

-Sam’s greatest joy in overlanding, other than the sights and cultures, is meeting new people from very different walks of life to his.
+Sam’s greatest joy, other than sights and cultures, is meeting new people from very different walks of life to his.
 A father to four children, Robert, Ronald, Rodney and Ropafadzo, Sam does miss his family while on the road, but he views his job as an absolute privilege.

 Much like Jairos, the advice Sam offers is TTG: always Trust the Guide!
 They have been around for quite some time, he says, and can always find the best solution to any challenge.